-Personnel and facilities make up the majority of expenses.
-Although the specific decisions will be dependent upon the actual situation, the following are a number of actions (delay or rethink) that could be taken if we do not meet our enrollment expectations.
-If the actions identified in personnel #1-3 and facilities #1-5, it could lead to a reduction of \$94,653 from our Year 1 budget.
+The specific decisions will be dependent upon the actual situation; the following are a number of actions (delay or rethink) that could be taken if we do not meet our enrollment expectations even after increased marketing.
+If the actions identified below are taken, it would lead to a reduction of \$161,386 from our Year 1 budget.